Skip to Main Content

 • The room cannot be reserved and is not to be used for studying or for meetings

-• If you use the room, be respectful of others.
-Keep the room clean, take your personal belongings with you when you leave, and do not sleep or bring food into the space.
+• Keep the room clean, take your personal belongings with you when you leave, and do not sleep or bring food into the space.

 Photo by Jack Sharp on Unsplash